 Memorials may be made to the Missions Committee of Maple Plain Community Church.
 Arrangements by David Lee Funeral Home.

-To send flowers to Everrett "Tim" Jean McKown's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Everrett "Tim" Jean McKown, please visit our floral store.

 Maple Plain Community Church